CEL Events

 An Initiative of the Center for Engaged Learning’s Inclusive Teaching Institute

-Proposals are due by: TBA
+Proposals are due by: 12/20/2024

 Purpose

-The purpose of the professional learning opportunity is to provide KU faculty with the skills and knowledge that help facilitate the institutionalization of equity, inclusion, and diversity at KU through the application of the Principles of Universal Design Learning (UDL).
+The purpose of the professional learning opportunity is to provide KU faculty with the skills and knowledge that help facilitate the institutionalization of equity, inclusion, and diversity at KU through applying the Principles of Universal Design Learning (UDL).
 UDL aims to change the design of the environment and curriculum rather than to change the learner.
 By anticipating learner variability and proactively reducing and eliminating barriers to learning, UDL empowers all learners to engage in rigorous, meaningful learning experiences.

 Award